+You did not specify the species to be used for testing.
 According to the test method OECD TG 489, the test must be performed in rats.
 According to the test method OECD TG 474, the test may be performed in mice or rats.
-Therefore, ECHA considers that the combined test must be conducted in the rat.
+Therefore, the combined must be conducted in the rat.

-Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s), performance of the test by the oral route is appropriate.
+You proposed testing by the oral route.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.